 Josie Huang Immigration and Emerging Communities Reporter

-Huang came to KPCC from the Maine Public Broadcasting Network, where she was a reporter and co-host of the afternoon drive-time news show.
+Huang came to KPCC from the Maine Public Broadcasting Network, where she was a reporter and co-host of the evening drive-time news show.
 Before that, she reported for the Portland (Me.)
 Press Herald/Maine Sunday Telegram and The Republican newspaper in Springfield, Massachusetts.
 Assignments have taken her to Central America’s largest dump, a coastal Mississippi town recovering from Hurricane Katrina and the US-Canada border, which American seniors were crossing to buy cheaper prescription drugs.

 Huang grew up in Maryland and Taiwan and went to Dartmouth College in New Hampshire.
 She's happy to be near relatives, great cuisine and stand-up comedy venues.